sanger-pathogens/monocle/metadata/README.md

 This component provides an API for accessing and updating metadata in the Monocle database.

 ## Prerequisites
-Login to Docker using your GitLab credentials, running the following:
+Log into Docker using your GitLab credentials, running the following:
 ```
 docker login "gitlab-registry.internal.sanger.ac.uk"
 ```